-How many gallons of propane to expect in a standard 20 lb tank (typical barbecue grill size) when it’s “full” – is a bit confusing.
+It can be a bit confusing.
+That is, how many gallons of propane to expect in a standard 20 lb tank (typical barbecue grill size) when it’s “full”.

-The tank technically won’t be filled to capacity, but for safety reasons a 20 lb propane tank should only fill to 80% of it’s maximum.
-If you were somehow able to fill the tank completely (extremely unsafe) it would hold 5 gallons of propane.
+Technically, the tank won’t be filled to it’s maximum capacity.
+But for safety reasons, a 20 lb propane tank should only fill to 80% of it’s maximum.
+If you were somehow able to fill the tank completely (unsafe) it would hold 5 gallons of propane.

 Why just 80% (4 gallons)?